elixir-cloud-aai/TESK/documentation/local_ftp.md

 chmod 600 ~/.netrc
 ```
 - Finally, you can run a workflow:
+As a first step clone the following workspace from git - https://github.com/uniqueg/cwl-example-workflows.git.

+Then run the following command:
 ```
 cwl-tes --tes http://minikube_ip:node_port  --remote-storage-url ftp://ftp/home/tesk hashsplitter-workflow.cwl hashsplitter-test.yml
 ```

-- If the workflow uses FTP inputs, adjust them, so they point to existing files on your FTP server
+- If the workflow uses FTP inputs, adjust them, so they point to existing files on your FTP server.

+For example in the cwl-example-workflows/hashsplitter-test.yml make the following changes and also
+make sure the input.txt file is present in the /home/tesk/ folder.
 ```
 input:
   class: File